abcdvd/snake-game-reinforcement-learning/README.md

 ![700 game](https://user-images.githubusercontent.com/87563747/146956643-dd3497a5-3c14-4636-bcb6-320eb3eb89ab.png)

 Up figure is original code result which is the overall learning curve.
-As you can see agent struggle under 80 number of games then after that it explode.
-Because agent need data to learn, so I set epsilon that give enough chance to agent to collect data.
+As you can see agent struggle under 80 number of games then after that it exploded.
+Because agent needed data to learn, so I set epsilon that give enough chance to agent to collect data.

 ```python
 def get_action(self, state):